Junction Conditions and local Spacetimes in General Relativity: Geometric Deformations, Thin Shells and distributional Metrics of Spacetime

+where, in contrast to the previous case of the Gordon class of metrics, it turns out that the form of $(59)$ is independent of the choice of regularization of the delta distribution.

-The main property of this class is the fact that the mixed Einstein tensor $\bar{G}_{\;b}^{a}$ of the ambient metric $\bar{g}_{ab}$ is linear in the profile function $f$, which simplifies the geometric structure of the deformed field equations.
-This structure simplifies even more if the geometric constraints
+As shown in \cite{taub1981generalised}, the geometric structure of the deformed field equations is particularly simple in the given case of the generalized Kerr-Schild class.
+More specifcally, the mixed Einstein tensor $\bar{G}_{\;b}^{a}$ of the ambient metric $\bar{g}_{ab}$ turns out to be linear in the profile function $f$.
+Moreover, as shown in \cite{huber2020distributional}, also the Einstein tensor with lowered and raised indices are linear in $f\equiv f_{0}\cdot\delta$ if the geometric constraints

-are met, since in such a case it turns out that both the Ricci with lowered and raised indices is linear in $f$.
-To see this, one may use the fact that there holds $C_{\:ab}^{b}=0$ for the corresponding affine connection
+are met.
+To see this, one may use the fact that there holds

-of the Kerr-Schild class, which relates the pair of covariant derivative operators $\bar{\nabla}_{a}$ associated with $\bar{g}_{ab}$ and $\nabla_{a}$ and associated with $g_{ab}$.
-As a result, the deformed Ricci tensor with lowered indices reads
+for the corresponding deformation tensor of the generalized Kerr-Schild class, which relates the pair of covariant derivative operators $\bar{\nabla}_{a}$ associated with $\bar{g}_{ab}$ and $\nabla_{a}$ and associated with $g_{ab}$.
+Using this result, one finds that the deformed Ricci tensor with lowered indices reads